-- Informing the school of any medical condition, or if their child has been identified with specific SEND needs; - Collaborating with teachers to develop and review Learning Support Plans (LSPs) and individual health care plans (IHCPs) for a child diagnosed with SEND.
+- Informing the school of any medical condition, or if their child has been identified with specific SEND needs; - Collaborating with teachers to develop and review Learning Support Plans (LSPs) for a child diagnosed with SEND. - Collaborating with the welfare officer & inclusion manager to develop and individual health care plans (IHCPs) for a child diagnosed with a medical condition/SEND.